 We ask all our stakeholders to engage in conduct to counter corruption and we also adopt measures to prevent conduct that is not in line with the principles of fairness, legality and transparency.
-For example, we have produced a detailed set of guidelines on giving or receiving gifts in dealings with public officials and business partners.

 We believe that training is an important element of managing the risk associated with the different kinds of corruption, as it builds the necessary awareness and skills needed to stop them from happening.
 We provide adequate and continuous training for employees who are more likely to come into contact with corrupt practices and phenomena.
 The aim is to equip them with the skills needed to identify and manage activities potentially associated with the various forms of corrupt practices.
 Training is provided through dedicated meetings and courses delivered primarily via e-learning platforms.